k0fin/jenkinsploit/README.md

 ## Credits & References

-The following references were a huge help during the creation of the Jenkinsploit Framework.
+The following references were a huge help during the creation of Jenkinsploit.
 Thank you!

 * Orange Tsai